Srameo/LE3D/README.md

     # e.g.
     bash scripts/export_splat.sh output/le3d/bikes        latest
     ```
+    Then you could run `python -m http.server ./output/splat/bikes` to start a viewer for the reconstructed scenes.<br/>
     Selected scenes can be found in our [web viewer](https://srameo.github.io/projects/le3d/).
 2. Use the [LE3D Editor](docs/editor.md) to create a video story board and share it on social media.